The Chart uses SfDataManager

 }

-Now need to create a class called OrderDataAccessLayer, which acts as a data access layer to retrieve the records from the database table.
+Then construct a class named OrderDataAccessLayer that will serve as a data access layer for retrieving records from the database table.

 using Microsoft.EntityFrameworkCore;